theupdateframework/taps/candidate-tuf-versions.md

 If the repository is updated to a new minor or patch spec version, this may be done by uploading new metadata files in the new format to the proper directory.
 So if a repository updates from 2.0.0 to 2.1.0, the 2.1.0 metadata would go in the directory named 2.0.0.
 Minor version changes are backwards compatible, so clients using version 2.0.0 will still be able to parse metadata written using version 2.1.0.

 A repository may continue to support old major TUF spec versions by creating metadata both in the old location and in the new directory.
 The repository may maintain as many versions as the repository manager wishes.
 If there are security concerns with an old spec version, that version should be phased out as soon as possible.
+The version can be phased out by removing the directory containing that version from the repository.

 The version numbers used for consistent snapshots should be consistent across all supported spec versions.
 This means that there may be a file at 1.0.0/3.root.json as well as 2.0.0/3.root.json.
-These files must use the same keys so that a client can find the next root file in whichever spec version they support.
+Root files with the same consistent snapshot number must additionally use the same keys so that a client can find the next root file in whichever spec version they support.

 For existing TUF clients to continue operation while this TAP is implemented, repositories should store metadata from before TUF 1.0.0 in the top level repository (there will be no directory named 0.0.0).
 This allows existing clients to continue downloading metadata from the repository.